parawanderer/personalsite2025/README.md

 # Personal Website 2025

 Source code for my 2025 personal website revamp.
+Available at [https://wander.dev](wander.dev)

 Some more pictures [here](./docs/).
 And a video [here](https://youtu.be/8iNIcQxMEDg)